OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

-The difference between call-by-value and call-by-reference is exemplified by the difference between denoted values in our interpreters for SLang1 and SLang2.
+The difference between call-by-value and call-by-reference is exemplified by the difference between denoted values in our interpreters for SLang 1 and SLang 2.
 That is, in call-by-value, the argument for a function parameter is a copy of the value of the argument whereas, in call-by-reference, the function is given the address of the argument.
 Given the address, the function has the capability of modifying the argument.

-To see how call-by-value works, step through a few sample programs using the slideshow generator below.
+To see how call-by-value works, step through a few sample programs using the slide show generator below.
 Once you're confident that you understand each step, test yourself with the proficiency exercise that follows.